YAG Laser Vitreolysis for Eye Floaters | Laser Treatment for Floaters

 Treatment for eye floaters

 Eye Floaters due to aging or posterior vitreous detachment from the back of the eye may not need any intervention.
-Some may require treatment if it is caused by any other eye condition or if the floaters are causing a significant effect in the vision.
+Some may require treatment such as laser treatment of floaters if it is caused by any other eye condition or if the floaters are causing a significant effect in the vision.

 Eye Floaters due to white blood cells in the vitreous caused by an infection or inflammation can be treated with the appropriate antibiotics or anti-inflammatory medications.
 Floaters due to bleeding that may be caused by trauma, a retinal tear or as a result of diabetic retinopathy usually resolves as the blood is absorbed, but further investigation and treatment should be done to ensure that the bleeding stops.

-Pars Plana Vitrectomy or the surgical removal of the vitreous can also be done for some cases, but since it’s an invasive procedure, it is not usually done on common types of floaters as there is a significant risk of bleeding, infection, retinal detachment and development of cataract.
+Pars Plana Vitrectomy or the surgical removal of the vitreous can also be done for some cases, but since it’s an invasive eye floaters treatment, it is not usually done on common types of floaters as there is a significant risk of bleeding, infection, retinal detachment and development of cataract.
 Another option is through YAG laser vitreolysis.

 YAG Laser Vitreolysis